-Alltran, formerly United Recovery Services, is one of the largest collection agencies in the country.
+Alltran Financial, formerly United Recovery Services, is one of the largest collection agencies in the country.
 The company website states an objective of helping individuals and families by resolving their financial issues and helping clients collect for their services.
-Today Alltran serves clients in health care, government, financial services, and higher education.
+Today, Alltran serves clients in health care, government, financial services, and higher education.
+Here’s what you need to know if you receive a letter or a call from Altran.

 Alltran has been accredited by the Better Business Bureau (BBB) since 2012 and has an A+ rating.
-The BBB has closed 36 complaints against Alltran since mid-2016, and complaints to the Consumer Finance Protection Bureau (CFPB) include inappropriate communication tactics, improper contact or sharing of information, attempts to collect debt that was not owed, lack of information to verify debt, and false statements or representation.
+The BBB has closed 26 complaints against Alltran since 2016 and its average customer rating is 1.5 stars.
+Complaints to the Consumer Finance Protection Bureau (CFPB) include inappropriate communication tactics, improper contact or sharing of information, attempts to collect debt that was not owed, lack of information to verify debt, and false statements or representation.

 Alltran is a member of ACA International, which is the association of credit and collection professionals that establishes professional standards for the industry.